mxc-commons/MxcQitoo/README.md

   Note: One important design goal of `spirit::qi` is speed.
-Keep in mind, that `probe` parses twice if successful, so take care not to apply it to parser-expressions which consume MB of input.
+Keep in mind, that `probe` parses twice if successful, so take care not to apply it to parser-expressions if it can consume MB of input.
+An advantage of 'qitoo::probe'  over `qi::hold` is that it can be applied to temporaries, so

+        parser-expression >> qitoo::probe[parser-expression] >> ...

+ will work as expected.

 Operators
 -------